Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Hypertension.md

 	- Pheochromocytoma

 ### White coat hypertension
-Hypertension only in the clinic, likely due to stress of being in a hospital setting
+Hypertension only in the clinic, likely due to stress of being in a hospital setting.
+This can be solved utilising a [[Glossary#^dd845f|Ambulatory Blood Pressure Monitor]]

 ---